 Do you need help?

 Do you need help with a claim for Attendance Allowance or any other legal help or advice?
 Contact an Accessible Advocate.
 We will assess your case and draft legal services to resolve it within 24 hours.
-If you then decide to put it in our hands, you get the drafting free of charge.
+If you then decide to leave it in our hands, you get the drafting free of charge.

 I want to help